René Bouché: Life and career

 René Bouché was born in Prague on 20 September 1905.
-He studied at Ludwig Maximilian University of Munich before moving to Paris.
+He studied at the Ludwig-Maximilians-Universität München (LMU) before moving to Paris.
 In 1938, he began working for Vogue magazine.

-During the Second World War, he emigrated to the United States, settling in Manhattan, where he continued working for Vogue.
+During the Second World War, he immigrated to the United States, settling in Manhattan, where he continued working for Vogue.
 Bouche painted portraits of many prominent figures including W. H. Auden, Nancy Astor, Truman Capote, Jean Cocteau, Benny Goodman, Aldous Huxley, Edward Kennedy, Jacqueline Kennedy, John F. Kennedy, Willem de Kooning, Sophia Loren, Igor Stravinsky and the Duchess of Windsor.
 His illustrations were noted for their accuracy and decisiveness.

 Death

 Bouché died of a heart attack, age 57, in East Grinstead, England.